Smithers-CTS/qbench-plugins/README.md

 8) Upload the .xpi file along with the source code as .zip to the add-on submission form
 9) Wait until the extension is signed and approved (this usually only takes a few minutes)
 10) Go to "My Add-Ons" -> "Your Add-On" -> "Manage Status and Versions" and click the download link at the top of the view to install.
-11) Save the downloaded .xpi file and submit to your fork or subfolder to share the active version
+11) Save the downloaded .xpi file and submit to your fork to share the active version with the PR.